awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 # Security and Permissions<a name="data-wrangler-security"></a>

 When you query data from Athena or Amazon Redshift, the queried dataset is automatically stored in the default SageMaker S3 bucket for the AWS Region in which you are using Studio\.
-Additionally, when you export a Jupyter Notebook from Amazon SageMaker Data Wrangler and execute it, your data flows, or \.flow files, are saved to the same default bucket, under the prefix *data\_wrangler\_flows*\.
+Additionally, when you export a Jupyter Notebook from Amazon SageMaker Data Wrangler and run it, your data flows, or \.flow files, are saved to the same default bucket, under the prefix *data\_wrangler\_flows*\.

 For high\-level security needs, you can configure a bucket policy that restricts the AWS roles that have access to this default SageMaker S3 bucket\.
 Use the following section to add this type of policy to an S3 bucket\.
 To follow the instructions on this page, use the AWS Command Line Interface \(AWS CLI\)\.
 To learn how, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the IAM User Guide\.